-The Authority defines this objective as being to maximise the Fund's returns over and above New Zealand Government Bonds (before New Zealand tax), while limiting the chance of under-performing New Zealand Government Bonds over rolling 10-year periods.
+The Authority defines this objective as being to maximise the Fund's returns over and above New Zealand Government Bonds (before New Zealand tax), while limiting the chance of underperforming New Zealand Government Bonds over rolling ten-year periods.

-The Fund relies largely on equities to achieve returns greater than New Zealand Government Bonds because, economically and historically, equities is the most reliable source of excess returns over longer time horizons.
+The Fund relies largely on equities to achieve returns greater than New Zealand Government Bonds because, economically and historically, equities are the most reliable source of excess returns over longer time horizons.